benhj/knoxcrypt/README.md

 Note, only tested on Linux and Mac.
 With a bit of work, will probably build (sans fuse-bits) on windows too.

-Note:
+Requirements:

-- requires some of the boost headers and libraries to build (see makefile).
+- some of the boost headers and libraries to build (see makefile).
-- requires fuse for the main fuse layer binary (the binary 'teasafe')
+- fuse for the main fuse layer binary (the binary 'teasafe')
-- requires crypto++ headers and libraries for building and linking
+- crypto++ headers and libraries for building and linking
+- cryptostreampp, a small set of headers allowing straight forward implementation of encrypted file streams (see [https://github.com/benhj/cryptostreampp](https://github.com/benhj/cryptostreampp)).

+Before building anything, you'll need to put the cryptostreampp headers somewhere.
+Easiest is to just clone the above mentioned cryptostreammpp repo.
+You'll then need to set an environment variable pointing to them, e.g., from a bash prompt I might do something like:

+`export CRYPTOSTREAMPP=...`

 If you don't have fuse installed, you'll probably want to only build the main teasafe library (libteasafe.a), the shell (teashell) and maketeasafe, the binary